ccelest1/t3-twitter/PROJECT_README.md

     * solution: start prisma studio server
 - ran into `image with src ... is missing required width property`
     * updated with pixel # for both images
-- ran into domain not be configured under images in next.config.js
+- ran into domain could not be configured under images in next.config.js
     - updated `next.config.mjs`, config to have a dict `images` with domains key containing domain as value
 - (CONTINUE)
     * import loading spinner - found tailwind spinner and created comp in `load.tsx` encapsulated by LoadingSpinner comp